clubs-project/DBtranslator/README.md

     bash tradCTs.sh -f CTH
 ```

-If you want to consider a new field, add it to `preproField4trad.py`
+If you want to consider a new field, add it to `preproField4trad.py`.
+As in the case of title/abstract translation, if you want to use the script only on a subset of the database, please, modify the Solr query accordingly in the same file.